Three-Dimensional Core-Collapse Supernova Simulations with Multi-Dimensional Neutrino Transport Compared to the Ray-by-Ray-plus Approximation: Three-Dimensional Simulations

 For later reference, we identify the components of the dipole vector in Cartesian coordinates to coincide with ${a_{x} = a^{1}_{1}}$, ${a_{y} = a^{-1}_{1}}$, and ${a_{z} = a^{0}_{1}}$.
 The large-scale motions of SASI sloshing and spiral modes are reflected in large amplitudes of dipolar or quadrupolar character, whereas convective overturn can both result in smaller-scale deformation of the shock (i.e.\ excitation of higher $l$-modes, $l > 2$, of shock asymmetry) and in large-scale deformation when large high-entropy plumes ascend toward the shock surface.

 Figure~\ref{fig:radius_s20_3D} shows the temporal evolution of the $\chi$ parameters in panel four and the dipole moments of the shock deformation, normalized by the angle-averaged shock radii, in panel five.
-Starting at ${100\unitspace\mathrm{ms}}$ after bounce, we find high-resolution simulations because of larger shock radii to exhibit favorable conditions for convective growth, i.e.\ ${\chi \gtrsim 3}$, until ${300\unitspace\mathrm{ms}}$ after bounce.
-The increasing dipole moments of the shock deformation reveal that convective overturn becomes more violent with time, with the dipole moments reaching up to 3\% of the monopoles' amplitudes at ${\sim 250\unitspace\mathrm{ms}}$.
-In contrast, the low-resolution simulations stay SASI-dominated (${\chi \lesssim 3}$) until at least ${250\unitspace\mathrm{ms}}$ after bounce.
+Starting at ${100\unitspace\mathrm{ms}}$ after bounce, we find high-resolution simulations because of larger shock radii to exhibit more favorable conditions for convective growth, i.e.\ systematically larger values of $\chi$ than in the low-resolution cases until ${250\unitspace\mathrm{ms}}$ after bounce.
+The increasing dipole moments of the shock deformation reveal that convective overturn in high-resolution simulations becomes more violent with time, with the dipole moments reaching up to 3\% of the monopoles' amplitudes at ${\sim 250\unitspace\mathrm{ms}}$.
+In contrast, the low-resolution simulations exhibit only weak convective activity with ${\chi \lesssim 4}$ and stay SASI-dominated until at least ${250\unitspace\mathrm{ms}}$ after bounce.
 They develop their first violent SASI activity with a combination of sloshing and spiral modes between ${200\unitspace\mathrm{ms}}$ and ${300\unitspace\mathrm{ms}}$, which cause the angle-averaged shock radii to exhibit large oscillations and the dipole amplitudes of the shock deformation to reach up to 8\% of the average shock radii.
 Due to the infall of the Si/Si-O interface shortly after ${200\unitspace\mathrm{ms}}$ p.b., the shock rapidly expands in both low- and high-resolution simulations, leading to an increase of the mass in the gain layer and, consequently, of the advection timescale.
 As a result, all simulations experience a convection-dominated phase at around ${300\unitspace\mathrm{ms}}$ after bounce.

 The subsequent evolution after ${300\unitspace\mathrm{ms}}$ p.b.\ is similar in all simulations with alternating phases of convection and SASI, which represent repetitions of the following cycle: During a shock-retraction phase, small shock radii and short advection timescales amplify the growth rates of SASI.
 Combinations of SASI sloshing and spiral modes evolve and expand the shock front, leading to larger advection timescales, which favor the growth of convective motions and damp the further growth of SASI.
 With the shock reaching a maximal radius, the cycle enters a convection-dominated phase, before the shock recedes again and SASI growth sets in once again.